owahlen/dvbsky_t980c/README.md

 * Command: _irexec -d_
 * Comment: _IR-Remote_

-The irexec configuration relies on `qdbus` and `xte` to be installed.
+The irexec configuration relies on `qdbus-qt5` and `xte` to be installed.
 Note that xte is part of the xautomation package.
 ```
-sudo apt-get install qdbus
+sudo apt-get install qdbus-qt5
 sudo apt-get install xautomation
 ```